parsifal486/readiamond/README.md

 -- feature add future
-* exttact the lits item in DashboardPage to seperate component currently working on:
+* extract the lits item in DashboardPage to seperate component currently working on: